Here are some photographs of my figural napkin rings

 so if you have a plain barrel ring you can fix this and have the Rolls Royce of figural napkin rings.

 It is marked Simpson Hall Miller & Co.
-08. It is regarded by many collectors as the best ring to have.
+08. It is regarded by many

 The first one is missing the barrel on his shoulder (paid KHH 2010).